PEX Supply Pipe: Everything You Need to Know

-- PEX won’t corrode like copper.
+- A PEX supply won’t corrode like copper.
 If you live in an area with acidic water, copper can corrode over time.
-PEX is unaffected by acidic water and is therefore a better choice in these areas.
+A PEX supply is unaffected by acidic water and is therefore a better choice in these areas.

 Crimp rings are a band of metal, usually copper, that you slip over the fitting and compress with a crimp ring tool.
 The main drawback to the crimp ring method is that you’ll need either separate crimping tools for 1/2-in. and 3/4-in. fittings, or a universal tool with a swappable insert (not shown).
 This adds a little up-front cost to this method.
 A combo kit with interchangeable crimp jaws starts at about $100.